 Information on the summer and autumn distribution of right whales is available from dedicated vessel and aerial surveys, bottom-mounted acoustic recorders, and vessel surveys for fisheries ecology and management that have also included dedicated marine mammal observers.
-Aerial and vessel surveys for right whales have occurred in recent years in a portion of the southeastern Bering Sea (Fig. 1) where right whales have been observed most summers since 1996 (Goddard and Rugh 1998, Rone et al. 2012).
+Aerial and vessel surveys for right whales have occurred in a portion of the southeastern Bering Sea (Fig. 1) where right whales have been observed most summers since 1996 (Goddard and Rugh 1998, Rone et al. 2012).
 North Pacific right whales are observed consistently in this area, although it is clear from historical and Japanese sighting survey data that right whales often range outside this area and occur elsewhere in the Bering Sea (Moore et al. 2000, 2002; LeDuc et al. 2001; Clapham et al. 2004).
-Bottom-mounted acoustic recorders were deployed in the southeastern Bering Sea and the northern Gulf of Alaska starting in 2000 to document the seasonal distribution of right whale calls (Mellinger et al. 2004).
+Bottommounted acoustic recorders were deployed in the southeastern Bering Sea and the northern Gulf of Alaska starting in 2000 to document the seasonal distribution of right whale calls (Mellinger et al. 2004).
 Analysis of the data from those recorders deployed between October 2000 and January 2006 indicates that right whales remain in the southeastern Bering Sea from May through December with peak call detection in September (Munger and Hildebrand 2004).
 Data from recorders deployed between May 2006 and April 2007 show the same trends (Stafford and Mellinger 2009, Stafford et al. 2010).
-Recorders deployed from 2007 to 2013 have not yet been fully analyzed, but they indicate the presence of right whales in the southeastern Bering Sea almost year-round, with a peak in August and a sharp decline in detections in early January (Catherine Berchok, NMFS-AFSC-NMML, 7600 Sand Point Way NE, Seattle, WA 98115, unpubl. data).
-Use of this habitat may intensify in mid-summer through early fall based on higher monthly and daily call detection rates.
-The probability of acoustically detecting right whales in the Bering Sea has been found to be strongly influenced by the abundance of the copepod Calanus marshallae (Baumgartner et al. 2013), and those authors propose that C. marshallae is the primary prev for right whales on the Bering Sea shelf.
+Recorders deployed from 2007 to the present time have not been fully analyzed, but 2012-2013 data indicate the presence of right whales in the southeastern Bering Sea in July-January, with a peak in September and a sharp decline in detections by mid-November (C. Berchok, NMFS-AFSC-MML, unpubl. data; Wright 2015).
+The probability of acoustically detecting right whales in the Bering Sea has been found to be strongly influenced by the abundance of the copepod Calanus marshallae (Baumgartner et al. 2013), and those authors propose that C. marshallae is the primary prey for right whales on the Bering Sea shelf.
 The seasonal development of these copepods into later life-history stages that can be exploited by right whales closely matches the peak timing of right whale call detections (Munger et al. 2008, Baumgartner et al. 2013).
 Additionally, right whale "gunshot" call detections increased shortly after peaks in copepod biovolume (Stafford et al. 2010).
 Baumgartner et al. (2013) suggest that the availability of C. marshallae on the middle shelf of the southeast Bering Sea is the reason right whales aggregate there annually.
-Satellite telemetry data from four whales tagged in 2008 and 2009 provide further indication of this area's importance as foraging habitat for Eastern North Pacific right whales (Zerbini et al. 2015).
-Right whales have not been observed outside the localized area in the southeastern Bering Sea during surveys conducted for fishery management purposes that covered a broader area of Bristol Bay and the Bering Sea (Moore et al. 2000, 2002; see Fig. 1 in the Northeast Pacific fin whale Stock Assessment Report for locations of tracklines for these surveys).
+Satellite-telemetry data from four whales tagged in 2008 and 2009 provide further indication of this area's importance as foraging habitat for Eastern North Pacific right whales (Zerbini et al. 2015).
+Right whales were not observed outside the localized area in the southeastern Bering Sea during surveys conducted for fishery management purposes that covered a broader area of Bristol Bay and the Bering Sea (Moore et al. 2000, 2002; see Fig. 1 in the Northeast Pacific fin whale Stock Assessment Report for locations of tracklines for these surveys).